-Accounting principles generally accepted in the United States of America require that the required supplementary information, such as management's discussion and analysis, budgetary comparison schedule, the Schedule of Other Postemployment Benefits (OPEB) Funding Progress, Schedule of District's Proportionate Share of Net Pension Liability, and Schedule of District's Contributions for Pensions be presented to supplement the basic financial statements.
+Accounting principles generally accepted in the United States of America require that the required supplementary information, such as management's discussion and analysis, budgetary comparison information, the Schedule of Change in the Districts total OPEB liability and related ratios, Schedule of Annual Money-Weighted rate of Return on OPEB Plan Investments, Schedule of the District's proportionate share of the net OPEB liability - MPP Program, Schedule of the District's Proportionate Share of the Net Pension Liability, and Schedule of District's Contributions for Pensions be presented to supplement the basic financial statements.
 Such information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
 We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
 We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.